 - OpenLearn offers a broad selection of free courses.

 - Skillshare has courses in business, technology, creative areas, and lifestyle.
 Most are paid, but some are free.

 - Udemy is quite similar to Skillshare.
 Most courses are paid, but some are free.

 Brain-training apps can challenge your mind but in the format of a game.
 A few examples:

 TED Talks are another great way to learn new things, and often be inspired at the same time.
-I’ve posted TED Talk recommendations before on the topic of mental wellbeing, mental health & illness, suicide & depression, stigma, and trauma.
+There are a couple here in the coping toolkit, plus I’ve posted TED Talk recommendations before on the topic of mental wellbeing, mental health & illness, suicide & depression, stigma, and trauma.

 Here’s a favourite of mine to get you started – Susan David, the author of Emotional Agility, talks about The Gift and Power of Emotional Courage.

 Another great TED Talk pick is Brené Brown’s talk on the power of vulnerability.